-SnapCap looks like a fine alternative lender for many businesses, but we can’t be sure
+SnapCap looks like a fine alternative lender, but is it?

 When we review business lenders, we like to say what kinds of small-business owners and businesses they’ll work for.
 But in the case of SnapCap, we’re not sure it’s best for anyone.

 Sure, SnapCap is probably a fine choice for your business financing.
-But it lacks any real standout features, like the lowest borrower requirements, fastest funding time, or the best customer reviews.
+But it lacks fundamental standout features, like the lowest borrower requirements, fastest funding time, or the best customer reviews.

 And even if it did have a standout feature, we don’t have all the information we need to recommend SnapCap.
-It doesn’t publish even starting interest rates or fees (more on this in the next section).
+For example, it doesn’t publish even starting interest rates or fees (more on this in the next section).
 In other words, we don’t know how much it costs.
-That’s kind of a big deal when you’re talking about multi-thousand dollar loans.
+That’s a big deal when you’re talking about multi-thousand-dollar loans.

 But if you want to know more about SnapCap, we understand.
-So let’s talk about what it takes to get a SnapCap loan.
+Let’s talk about what it takes to get a SnapCap loan.

 Even its minimum requirements aren’t that low.
 Yes, the 500 minimum credit score requirement is pretty low.
 But other lenders accept younger businesses and lower revenue.
 (Fundbox, for example, requires a minimum 500 credit score, three months in business, and $50,000 in revenue.)